 *If you have Drape of Shame, Crit surpasses Mastery.

-Haste reduces the restoring time for your Power Word: Shield, reduces the GCD, shortened the casts, reduces the interval between your Shadowfiend‘s attacks, and increases the number of ticks by your Shadow Word: Pain or Purge the Wicked.
+Haste reduces the cooldown of Power Word: Solace, reduces the GCD, shortened the casts, reduces the interval between your Shadowfiend‘s attacks, and increases the number of ticks by your Shadow Word: Pain or Purge the Wicked.
 Best of all, Haste increases your outgoing damage which eventually facilitates your healing.

 It is a good idea to set mouseover macros for all your healing and defensive spells as well as for Leap of Faith (meaning when you use these macros, the spell is cast upon the target which is at your cursor’s position).
 For example: